-Note that self-acceptance does not mean that the individual refrains from evaluating his behaviour.
-The individual does reflect on his behaviour and is willing and motivated to make changes and improve the behaviour, but the evaluation of the behaviour is not taken personally or perceived as a threat to one’s self-worth.
+Note that self-acceptance does not mean that the individual refrains from evaluating his behavior.
+The individual does reflect on his behavior and is willing and motivated to make changes and improve the behavior, but the evaluation of the behavior is not taken personally or perceived as a threat to one’s self-worth.

 The Danger of Positive Psychology Interventions…

 Many positive psychology interventions, like “the best possible self” or “at your best” aim to promote well-being by inviting clients to contemplate about a best possible version of themselves.
 If not used with caution, these exercises can easily become interpreted by clients as a focus on “improving the self”.